gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 ## Plugin files

-When you define the relative file path to the `main` code and the `ui`, it must point to the source files and not the build files.
-This lets you choose where to store and how to name your source files.
+When defining the relative file paths for the `main` code and the `ui`, they must point to the source files, not the build files.
+This allows you to organize and name your source files as you prefer.

 ```jsonc
 {